AnurupGuha/google_ML_crashcourse/google_mlcourse.md

             - AUC ranges in value from 0 to 1
             - AUC is classification-threshold-invariant.
 It measures the quality of the model's predictions irrespective of               what classification threshold chosen
             - AUC is scale-invariant.
 It measures how well predictions are ranked, rather than their absolute values
+              - AUC is based on relative predictions, so any transformation of the predictions that preserves the relative                   ranking has no effect on AUC.
+This is not the case with other metrics such as squared error, logloss, or                     prediction bias
         - prediction bias:
           - taking the sum of all of the things we predict and comparing them to the sum of all of the things we observe
+          - logistic regression predictions should be unbiased
           - we would like the expected values that we predict, to be equal to the observed values
+          - average of predictions should be almost equal to average of observations
             - if they are not, then we say that the model has some bias
+            - prediction bias is a quantity that measures how far apart those two averages are.
+              - prediction bias = average of predictions - average of labels in data set
+              - Note: prediction bias is a different quantity than bias (b in wixi + b)
             - a bias of zero means that the sum of the predictions is equal to the sum of the observations
             - if our model does not have a zero bias, it is a cause for concern. we need to then debug our model.
 We need to               then slice the data and see what areas the model is not doing a good job of having a zero bias
             - However, having a zero bias is ins itelf not sufficient to tell us that the model is perfect
             - we can look at a more fine grained view of bias by looking at a calibration plot
+          - possible root causes of prediction bias are:
+            - incomplete feature set
+            - noisy data set
+            - buggy pipeline
+            - biased training sample
+            - overly strong regularization
+          - we may be tempted to correct prediction bias by post-processing the learned model, i.e., by adding a calibration             layer that adjusts the model's output to reduce the prediction bias
+          - however, adding a calibration layer is a bad idea for the following reasons:
+            - we are fixing the symptom rather than the cause
+            - the system created is a brittle one which needs to be kept up-to-date
+          - if possible, avoid calibration layers
+          - a good model will usually have near-zero bias.
+That doesn't mean that a low prediction bias makes a model good
+          -

-          - start from classification: ROC curve and AUC
+          - start from classification: bucketing and prediction bias